simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-02-13
+<br />**Date image released:**  2024-02-15
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Steve Crouch
-Antoni Zegarski

-<br />**Title of the image:**  A January Wolf Moon
+<br />**Title of the image:**  NGC 253: Dusty Island Universe
-<br />**Description for the image:**  Did you see the full moon last month?
-During every month, on average, a full moon occurs in the skies over planet Earth.
-This is because the Moon takes a month to complete another orbit around our home planet, goes through all of its phases, and once again has its entire Earth-facing half lit by reflected sunlight.
-Many indigenous cultures give each full moon a name, and this past full moon's names include the Ice Moon, the Stay at Home Moon, and the Quiet Moon.
-Occurring in January on the modern western calendar, several cultures have also named the most recent full moon the Wolf Moon, in honor of the famous howling animal.
-Featured here above the Italian Alps mountains, this past Wolf Moon was captured in combined long and short exposure images.
-The image is striking because, to some, the surrounding clouds appear as a wolf's mouth ready to swallow the Wolf Moon, while others see the Moon as a wolf's eye.
+<br />**Description for the image:**  Shiny NGC 253 is one of the brightest spiral galaxies visible, and also one of the dustiest.
+Some call it the Silver Coin Galaxy for its appearance in small telescopes, or just the Sculptor Galaxy for its location within the boundaries of the southern constellation Sculptor.
+Discovered in 1783 by mathematician and astronomer Caroline Herschel, the dusty island universe lies a mere 10 million light-years away.
+About 70 thousand light-years across, NGC 253 is the largest member of the Sculptor Group of Galaxies, the nearest to our own Local Group of Galaxies.
+In addition to its spiral dust lanes, tendrils of dust seem to be rising from its galactic disk laced with young star clusters and star forming regions in this colorful galaxy portrait.
+The high dust content accompanies frantic star formation, earning NGC 253 the designation of a starburst galaxy.
+NGC 253 is also known to be a strong source of high-energy x-rays and gamma rays, likely due to massive black holes near the galaxy's center.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/WolfMoon_Zegarski_3648.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/ngc253_STXL6303_RC14_LHaRGB_2023.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).